It is 408 BC, and there is all kinds of business going on at the Acropolis Fish Restaurant in Ancient Athens

 - 12 (2 series)

-- Alan Cox, Stephen Moore, Robert Hardy, Tom George, Rosemary Leach, Rachel Atkins, Imelda Staunton and Gavin Muir
+- Alan Cox, Stephen Moore, Robert Hardy, Tom George, Rosemary Leach, Rachel Atkins and Imelda Staunton

 - Lynne Truss